Additional Learning Needs

 Parent & carer guide to ALN reform

-Maes yr Haul Graduated response to Additional Learning Needs
+Maes yr Haul - Our graduated response to Additional Learning Needs

 The new ALN Act puts the learner at the heart of everything that happens and expects schools and local authorities to take a person-centred approach to planning for and supporting children and young people.